kanan-kulkarni-702/kanank2/docs/Scalar application deployment for PC_Laptop.md

-# Scalar application deployment for PC_Laptop
+# Scalar application deployment for PC / Laptop

 ## 1. Prerequisites
 Laptop/PC memory to be 8GB minimum.